Acute Heart Failure

 • Adjust dose based on symptoms, weight, and urine output.

-• Consider adding a thiazide or aldosterone antagonist for resistant edema.
+• Consider adding a thiazide or aldosterone antagonist for resistant oedema.

 • Use in hypertensive patients or those with severe congestion.